 - Get the geoid of the area where you plan to do your measurements.

-- Select destination file format to US National Geodetic Survey (*.bin)
+Click Browse… and select Source File you get in step1.
+Select destination file format to US National Geodetic Survey (*.bin).

-Step 2: Connect your simpleRTK2B board to Mapit GIS or Mapit Spatial
+Secondly, connect your receiver to Mapit GIS or Mapit Spatial.

-- Remember to connect to a NTRIP server to get the best accuracy.
+- Connect your receiver to GNSS Master app, enable mock locations and connect to a NTRIP server to get the best accuracy.

-- Now your Android device is using the simpleRTK2B as if it was its internal GPS!
+- Now your Android device is using external RTK receiver as if it was its internal GPS of your Android device.

 - Enable the following options: